chaitanyarahalkar/Cyberfort-CTF-Website/README.md

 cyberfort@rocks:$ python manage.py createsuperuser

 ```
 The administration page is located by default at [localhost:8000/admin](http://localhost:8000/admin).
-New challenges can be uploaded here.
+New challenges can be added here.
 Challenge-related files will persist in the Uploads folder.
 Settings for the website can be configured using the ```CTFFinal/settings.py``` file.

 #### Hosted Deployment